 Comfort is our top priority for both parent and patient.
-At Lawrence O'Mallon we offer general anesthesia at Christ Hospital and we offer IV sedation.
+At Lawrence O'Mallon we offer general anesthesia at Christ Hospital and we offer IV sedation in our office.
 Together with our anesthesiologist, Glen Atlas we can complete dental procedure in-office and in most cases in one visit.
 Dr. Glen Atlas is a board certified anesthesiologist and full professor at Rutgers New Jersey Medical School.
 Call Dr. Lawrence O’Mallon today to learn more about sedation dentistry.

-Sedation dentistry, also called sleep dentistry, helps patients relax throughout dental procedures with medication.
+Sedation dentistry, also called sleep dentistry, helps our little ones relax throughout dental procedures.
 Most patients are not asleep unless they're put under general anesthesia.
 There are several levels of sedation dentistry, including:

 During minimal sedation, you're relaxed yet awake and alert.